MartinBaunWorld/valhalla/readme.md

 1. Setup a telegram bot and group - your
 2. Setup environment variables - see example below
-3. Run it
+3. Run it on a server

 That's it.

-Checkout how I use this app to ensure my [employees inherit some Bitcoin](https://..)

 ## Example Run